No Apologies!

 Trans Performance Exchange

-Trans Performance Exchange : From My Land to Yours is a six month long project between two trans artists, Emma Frankland (@notyetarobot) and Tamarra (@tamarra_____ ) - an exchange of information, knowledge and love between their homes in the UK and Indonesia respectively, supported by British Council Arts, Indonesia
+Trans Performance Exchange : From My Land to Yours was a six month long project between two trans artists, Emma Frankland (@notyetarobot) and Tamarra (@tamarra_____ ) - an exchange of information, knowledge and love between their homes in the UK and Indonesia respectively, supported by British Council Arts, Indonesia

 Hearty